ThomasFoydel/WebAudioAndReactTutorial02/README.md

-# Web Audio API and React Tutorial 01
+# Web Audio API and React Tutorial 02

+this contains code completed up to the end of section 2

 <h2>If you get lost along the way, check your code against mine using <a href="https://www.diffchecker.com/diff">diff checker</a></h2>